grafana/alloy/docs/sources/reference/components/discovery.serverset.md

 }
 ```

 Serverset data stored in Zookeeper must be in JSON format.
-The Thrift format is not supported.
+The Thrift format isn't supported.

 ## Arguments